Housing for international students

 Short-term stay

-As an exchange student, you will come to Inholland via your own university (which is always a partner university of Inholland).
+As an exchange student, you will come to Inholland via your own university (which is always a partner Inholland).
 You can rent accommodation for one semester or an entire academic year.

 View housing options near your Inholland campus: